 - Refrigerants: Fugitive emissions from refrigeration and air conditioning result from leakage and service over the operational life of the equipment and from disposal at the end of the useful life of the equipment.

 Scope 2 emissions are indirect emissions from the generation of purchased energy.

-- Employee Commuting: This includes emissions from the transportation of employees between their homes and their worksites.
-Companies may include emissions from teleworking (i.e., employees working remotely) in this category.
+- Employee Commuting: This includes emissions from the transportation of employees between their homes and worksites.
+Companies may have emissions from teleworking (i.e., employees working remotely) in this category.

 - Business Travel: This includes emissions from the transportation of employees for business-related activities in vehicles owned or operated by third parties, such as aircraft, trains, buses, and passenger cars.